pvcraven/web-development-class/source/tutorials/basic_html/basic_html.rst

 *Note:* It is possible to do all the HTML and CSS experimentation on-line with live editors like liveweave_.
-For this book I will show development using a workflow that also works for doing PHP work, which isn't easy to do live.
+For this book I will show development using a workflow that also works for more advanced development, which isn't easy to do live.
 However, don't hesitate to experiment with HTML and CSS using websites like LiveWeave because you can save a lot of time that way.

-Create a directory inside your web server directory called ``chapter01``.
+Create a directory on your computer called ``chapter01``.
-Inside of that, create a file named ``index.php``.
-This file should be pulled by default when you go to ``localhost/chapter01/``.
+Inside of that, create a file named ``index.html``.

 Inside that document type a simple phrase like: